How to save money in college, when everything is so damn expensive?

 In India, I worked as an event promoter for several weddings and functions.
 These gigs were definitely interesting.
 An hour of ‘namaste’ and greetings was around $15-20.
-Subtract the crazy Delhi traffic that easily took up 3 hours of our lives, an average night would be 4 hours of paid work in dresses standing around smiling, eating.
+Subtract the crazy Delhi traffic that easily took up 3 hours of our lives, an average night would be 4 hours of paid work in dresses standing around smiling and socializing.

-As cliché as it might sound, minimalism is key in maintaining a tight budget.
+As cliché as it might sound, minimalism is critical in maintaining a tight budget.
 I don’t mean the branded pastel colors you see on insta, but genuine material minimalism whereby shopping for goods only happen when necessary.
-Then again, I have the worst style- so I can happily live on the same 3 shirts for a couple of months.
+Then again, I have the worst style- so I can happily live on the same three shirts for a couple of months.

-Aside from clothing, do you really need to lease a brand new A6 just for school?
+Aside from clothing, do you need to lease a brand new A6 just for school?

-Do you really need to rent a fancy bachelor pad right downtown?
+Do you need to rent a fancy bachelor pad right downtown?